 Sayed Moustafa Al-Qazwini, who plays an Iraqi defector who sells Maj.
 Gates cars stolen from Kuwait, was in real life tortured and kicked in the eye by Saddam Hussein's security forces, blinding him in that eye.
 Like many advisors and extras in the film, he is an actual refugee from Iraq.

-In the celebratory scene in the tent back at base camp, several soldiers are seen to be drinking what appears to be mouthwash.
-During the Gulf War, Soldiers followed General Order number 1, which prohibits the consumption of alcohol (It is in effect today for Soldiers in Iraq and Afghanistan.
-This forced many soldiers to become more ingenious in obtaining their favorite vices.
-In this case, they asked loved ones to send them vodka with added blue food coloring in mouthwash bottles.
+In the celebratory scene in the tent back at base camp, several soldiers drink what appears to be mouthwash.
+During the Gulf War, soldiers followed General Order number 1, which prohibits consumption of alcohol (and currently affects soldiers in Iraq and Afghanistan).
+In this case, they asked loved ones to send them vodka, with blue food coloring, in mouthwash bottles.

 The role of Major Archie Gates was offered to Nick Nolte, who turned it down, saying he was too old.
 Jeff Bridges wanted to play Gates, but was turned down as a result of the poor box office run of The Big Lebowski (1998).